Logical limit laws for Mallows random permutations: Abstract

 A random permutation $\Pi_n$ of $\{1,\dots,n\}$ follows the $\Mallows(n,q)$ distribution with parameter $q>0$ if $\bP \left( \Pi_n = \pi \right)$ is proportional to $q^{\inv(\pi)}$ for all $\pi$.
 Here $\inv(\pi) \be |\{ i<j : \pi(i)> \pi(j) \}|$ denotes the number of inversions of $\pi$.
 We consider properties of permutations that can be expressed by the sentences of two different logical languages.
 Namely, \emph{the theory of one bijection} ($\TOOB$), which describes permutations via a single binary relation, and \emph{the theory of two orders} ($\TOTO$), where we describe permutations by two total orders.
 We say that the {\em convergence law} holds with respect to one of these languages if, for every sentence $\phi$ in the language, the probability $\bP (\Pi_n\text{ satisfies } \phi)$ converges to a limit as $n\to\infty$.
 If moreover that limit is $\in\{0,1\}$ for all sentences, then the {\em zero--one law} holds.

-We will show that with respect to $\TOOB$ the $\Mallows(n,q)$ distribution satisfies the convergence law but not the zero--one law when $q=1$, when $0<q<1$ is fixed the zero--one law holds, and for fixed $q>1$ the convergence law fails.
+We will show that with respect to $\TOOB$ the $\Mallows(n,q)$ distribution satisfies the zero--one law when $0<q<1$ is fixed, and for fixed $q>1$ the convergence law fails.
+(In the case when $q=1$ Compton~\cite{Compton89II} has shown the convergence law holds but not the zero--one law.)

 We will prove that with respect to $\TOTO$ the $\Mallows(n,q)$ distribution satisfies the convergence law but not the zero--one law for any fixed $q\neq 1$, and that if $q=q(n)$ satisfies $1- 1/\log^*n < q < 1 + 1/\log^*n$ then $\Mallows(n,q)$ fails the convergence law.
 Here $\log^*$ denotes the discrete inverse of the tower function.